 TUITION & financial aid

-The endorsement courses are approximately $508/credit hour for Ohio residents and $527/credit hour for Out-of-State students.
+Please visit the Office of the Bursar 2016-2017 Tuition Schedule (select Off Campus Graduate Programs) for current tuition and fees.
+Ohio University Faculty and Staff should contact us before registering.
 A variety of convenient payment options are available.
-For more information about payment to the university, visit the bursar's office website.
+For more information about payment to the university, visit the Bursar's Office website.

 For more information, a printable flyer is available HERE or feel free to contact: